FederatedAI/FATE/python/fate_test/README_BENCHMARK.rst

             {
                 "file": "../../data/motor_hetero_host.csv",
                 "head": 1,
-                "partition": 16,
+                "partition": 8,
                 "table_name": "motor_hetero_host",
                 "namespace": "experiment",
                 "role": "host_0"
             }
         ]

-- job group list: list of job groups; each group includes a list of (script, configuration) pairs
+- job group: each group includes arbitrary number of jobs with paths to corresponding script and configuration

   - job: name of job to be run, must be unique within each group list

-    - script: path to testing `script <#testing-script>`_, should be relative to testsuite
+    - script: path to `testing script <#testing-script>`_, should be relative to testsuite
-    - conf: path to job configuration yaml file for script, should be relative to testsuite
+    - conf: path to job configuration file for script, should be relative to testsuite

     .. code-block:: json